Creating Engaging Content Strategies

 %201-min.avif)

 I published an article on alibahbahani.com about GCC car sales rankings that took three weeks to research and write.
-It included original data tables covering six countries, analysis that connected registration numbers to consumer preferences, and observations drawn from years of working in the automotive industry.
-That article ranks on the first page of Google and drives qualified traffic months after publication.
+Original data tables across six countries.
+Analysis tying registration numbers back to actual consumer behaviour.
+Observations from years inside the automotive business.
+Months later it still ranks on the first page of Google and still pulls in qualified traffic.

-The same week, I saw a competing consulting firm publish "10 Tips for Better Content Marketing" that could have been written by anyone in fifteen minutes.
-Generic advice.
-No data.
-No examples from actual experience.
-It got a few likes on LinkedIn and disappeared.
+That same week, a competing consulting firm published "10 Tips for Better Content Marketing."
+Anyone could have written it in fifteen minutes.
+No data, no specifics, no examples from the work.
+It got a few likes on LinkedIn and vanished.

 Strategy Before Content

-Most companies start content marketing by asking "what should we post this week?"
-The right question is: "what does our target customer need to know, and where do they go to find it?"
+Most companies open content marketing with the wrong question: "what should we post this week?"
+The right one sounds different.
+What does the customer we want actually need to know, and where do they look when they need to know it?

-When I set up the content strategy for alibahbahani.com, the starting point was not topics I wanted to write about.
-It was the questions that potential clients were searching for.
+The content strategy for alibahbahani.com did not start with topics I wanted to write about.
+It started with what potential clients were actually typing into Google.
 "How to prepare a company for IPO in Kuwait."
 "Hotel customer journey mapping."
 "Kuwait automotive market trends."
-Each article was designed to answer a specific query that a specific type of person would search for.
+Every article in the queue was built around a specific question that a specific person would search for.

-That approach means not every article gets social media engagement.
-Some articles are written for search engines, to capture someone months later when they type a question into Google.
-Others are written for LinkedIn, to demonstrate a point of view that sparks conversation.
-The channel determines the format.
-The strategy determines the topics.
+One consequence: not every piece earns social engagement.
+Some are written for search, designed to surface months later when someone types a question into Google.
+Others are written for LinkedIn, designed to provoke a conversation in the moment.
+The channel decides the format.
+The strategy decides what to write about in the first place.

 What Makes Content Engaging